janvanderweel/plex-open-playlister/README.md

 # 🎵 Plex Open Playlister (Alpha)

 > **⚠️ Alpha Status**: This project is currently in early Alpha.
-The core functionality works, but expect some rough edges.
 > *   **Gemini Integration**: Working ✅
-> *   **Ollama Integration**: Experimental / Unstable 🚧
+> *   **Ollama Integration**: Working (with `qwen2.5-coder:7b` or similar) ✅
-> *   **Settings**: Currently managed via `.env` file (UI planned).
+> *   **Journey Mode**: Working ✅

 **Plex Open Playlister** is a standalone Python application that acts as an intelligent DJ for your Plex Media Server.
-It uses Large Language Models (LLMs) to understand natural language requests (e.g., *"Funky basslines for a summer BBQ"*) and builds a playlist from your local music library.
+It goes beyond simple shuffling by using AI and vector mathematics to curate playlists that flow perfectly.

 ## ✨ Features

-*   **AI-Powered Curation**: Uses Google Gemini to understand mood, genre, and era.
-*   **Fuzzy Matching**: Smartly matches AI suggestions to your actual files, handling slight spelling differences.
-*   **Batch Processing**: Capable of processing libraries with thousands of tracks by splitting them into manageable chunks.
-*   **Direct Plex Integration**: Creates the playlist directly on your server using the robust `server://` URI format.
+### 1. 🧠 AI Prompt Mode
-*   **Customizable**: Choose how many songs you want in your playlist.
+Describe what you want to hear in natural language.
+*   *"Funky basslines for a summer BBQ"*
+*   *"Melancholic jazz for a rainy night"*
+*   **How it works**: Uses **Hybrid Search**.
+First, it uses semantic vector search (embeddings) to find the top 500 relevant tracks, then uses an LLM (Gemini or Ollama) to pick the best 20.

+### 2. 📻 Artist Radio Mode
+Create a playlist based on a specific artist.
+*   **How it works**: Fetches "Similar Artists" from **Last.fm**, scans your library for matches, and creates a mix of the seed artist and their peers.
+No AI required—just pure musical metadata.

+### 3. 🚀 Journey Mode
+Create a seamless transition between two songs.
+*   **Start**: "Morning Mood - Edvard Grieg"
+*   **End**: "Enter Sandman - Metallica"
+*   **How it works**: Uses **Vector Interpolation**.
+It calculates a mathematical path through the "embedding space" of your library, finding songs that bridge the gap in style and mood, ensuring a smooth evolution from A to B.

+---

 ## 🛠️ Installation

 ### 1. Prerequisites
 *   Python 3.10 or higher.
 *   A running Plex Media Server.
+*   A **Last.fm API Key** (Required for enrichment and Artist Radio).
-*   A Google Gemini API Key (Free tier available).
+*   (Optional) A Google Gemini API Key or local Ollama setup.

 ### 2. Setup
 Clone the repository and enter the directory: